-The Parents’ Association comprises of a lively group of volunteer parents with daughters throughout the school aiming to enhance your experience of the school and build a strong community spirit.
+The Parents’ Association comprises of a lively group of volunteer parents with daughters throughout the year groups, aiming to enhance your experience of the School and build a strong community spirit.
 As parents you are automatically a member of the Parents' Association and I hope you will join us with our activities.

 Our mission is to create an enthusiastic, united, supportive and active community to benefit students, parents and staff.
 Our aims as a Parents' Association are as follows: